 The Short List of Certainties opens with the prologue poem, “Snow Blind,” in which the speaker is watching a glacier calve and then experiences a temporary loss of vision.

-Define “blindness” in terms of fear. n terms of faith.
-How are they similar? issimilar? ive examples of each drawn from your own life
+Define “blindness” in terms of fear.
+In terms of faith.
+How are they similar?
+Dissimilar?
+Give examples of each drawn from your own life.

-How you explain the phrase “the blind what-if?”
+How would you explain the phrase “the blind what-if?”

 There are two epigraphs attributed to St. Augustine of Hippo and Pascal which introduce the book: